vedaswi1496/Work-Place-Safety-Incident-And-Compliance-Manager/README.md

 # Work-Place-Safety-Incident-And-Compliance-Manager
 Developed a full-stack web application to report, track, and manage workplace safety incidents, with simple user access, status updates, and basic compliance tracking to improve safety.
+This project is a full stack web application designed to help manage workplace safety in a simple and organized way.
+It allows users to report safety incidents by entering details such as the type of issue, location, and description.
+All the information is stored in a central database so it can be easily accessed and tracked.
+The system also supports an admin side where reported incidents can be reviewed, updated, and marked as resolved.
+It helps in keeping track of safety rules and ensures that necessary actions are taken on time.
+The application has a clean and user friendly interface so that anyone can use it without difficulty.
+The frontend is used to interact with the system, while the backend handles data processing and user authentication.
+The database stores all the records securely.
+Overall, this project helps improve workplace safety and shows practical full stack development skills by solving a real world problem.